The Global Guide to Research Impact

-Filter by Task All TasksApplying M&E methodsBuilding capacityBuilding linkagesEngaging the publicEvidence into policyFraming challengesKnowledge translationLearning in contextMapping contextMeasuring successOpen accessPresenting your researchStrategic planningTargeting policy actorsTargeting practitionersTheory of changeUsing intermediariesUsing multi mediaUsing online tools/ICTsUsing social mediaWorking with the mediaWriting policy briefs
+Filter by Task All TasksApplying M&E methodsBuilding a brandBuilding capacityBuilding linkagesEngaging the publicEvidence into policyFraming challengesKnowledge translationLearning in contextMapping contextMeasuring successOpen accessPresenting your researchStrategic planningTargeting policy actorsTargeting practitionersTheory of changeUsing intermediariesUsing multi mediaUsing online tools/ICTsUsing social mediaWorking with the mediaWriting policy briefs

 Filter by Content All ContentAudio & VideoBlog PostsGuides & TutorialsJournal ArticlesKey ResourcesNews & OpportunitiesPapers & ReportsPresentation slidesTemplates & Toolkits

 Browse all authors